OpenSearchCon China

 If you require any additional AV, please email Carolyn Ingalls by Friday, February 13.
 The Linux Foundation will make every effort to accommodate additional AV needs; however, final approval for additional AV requests will be made on a case-by-case basis.

-If you would prefer to present your talk in Mandarin, please submit a request to cingalls@linuxfoundation.org, and we will update the schedule.
+If you would prefer to present your talk in Mandarin, please notify Carolyn Ingalls at cfp@lfopensource.com by Friday, March 13.
 Real-time captioning will be available for attendees through Wordly, with instructions in each breakout room.

 Presentation slides, videos, and any other materials displayed during the talk should still be written in English.